slawkens/ots-flags-calculator/README.md

 - https://slawkens.github.io/ots-flags-calculator/

 ### Standard Flags
-Flags works with any distro (TFS, OTServ, Avesta, OTHire).
+Standard flags were developed for OpenTibia.
+They works with almost __ANY__ distribution.
+This includes (but not only): Open Tibia Server (OTServ), The Forgotten Server (TFS), Avesta, OTHire.

 ### Custom Flags
-Custom flags works only with TFS 0.3 and TFS 0.4.
+Custom flags were developed for TFS 0.3.
+They works with a distribution based on it and its derivatives like TFS 0.4 and OTX Server.

 ## Similar projects
 - https://github.com/comedinha/flags-calculator